 Why LaTeX?LaTeX is arguably the premier typesetting package in the world.
 Knuth and Lamport have distilled for us the accumulated wisdom of generations of printers.

-Further, I base my recommendations to you on reading of many authors of writing and typesetting skills including Higham, Strunk, Barrass, Day, Zobel, Anderson, Wheildon, Knuth, Lamport, Gratzer, and the Australian Government Style Manual.
+Further, I base my recommendations to you on reading of many authors of writing and typesetting skills including books by Higham, Strunk, Barrass, Day, Zobel, Anderson, Wheildon, Knuth, Lamport, Gratzer, and the Australian Government Style Manual.

 LaTeX has many strengths

 by avoiding as far as possible poor breaks and

 TeX can print virtually any mathematical thought that comes into your head, and print it beautifully.[Herbert S. Wilf, 1986]

 commands and everyone can read and exchange

-- Your source file is purely alphanumeric so it can be read by eye or posted by e-mail with
+source can be read by eye or posted by e-mail with

-Note that the 'X' in LaTeX or TeX is pronounced as a hard sound as in the 'ck' in 'teck'.
+Remember that the 'X' in LaTeX or TeX is pronounced as a hard sound as in the 'ck' in 'teck'.